Rialto Center for the Arts: Visual arts

 The Visual Arts Series at the Rialto Center is an ongoing collaboration between the Rialto, Turner First Thursdays, the Comer Art Advisory consulting firm, and the Ernst G. Welch School of Art & Design at Georgia State University.
 The series regularly transforms the Rialto lobby and mezzanine into an exhibition space for projects organized by Comer Art Advisory.
 Exhibitions typically relate to Rialto presentations or citywide arts initiatives such as the Atlanta Film Festival, the National Black Arts Festival, Atlanta Celebrates Photography, and ATLart06.
 Recent years have highlighted the work of Charles H. Nelson, Jr., Alejandro Aguilera, Ruth Laxson, Matt Haffner, among other local, national, and international artists.
 Additionally, in a special visual arts presentation, the Rialto Center to present panels from the AIDS Memorial Quilt throughout the theater.
 All of these visual arts exhibitions are free and open to the public.

 Awards

-The Rialto Center annually presents the "Pioneer Award," honoring arts leaders in the Atlanta community.
-First presented in 2004, the award has since been given to Georgia State University President Carl Patton, Joanne McGhee, Mr. and Mrs. Bill Balzer, and JoAnn Haden-Miller.
+The Rialto Center annually presents the "Pioneer Award," to honor leaders who have made a commitment to the arts and culture community at Georgia State, located in the heart of Atlanta.
+Since 2004, the award has been given to several individuals, including Peg and Bill Balzer, Kathy and Ken Bernhardt, JoAnn Haden-Miller, Kwanza Hall, Joanne McGhee, and former Georgia State presidents Mark P. Becker and his wife Laura L. Voisinet; and Carl Patton and his wife, Gretchen.